 My GP performed a standard allergy test on me.
 Why does the result not correspond to the result of the ImuPro Test?

 The ImuPro test detects food intolerance responses which may occur between 8 and 72 hours after the consumption of the offending food or additive.
 These food intolerances are mediated by a build-up of IgG antibodies in the blood.

 Standard allergy tests (like the skin prick/scratch test) are designed to detect immediate reactions to ingested food.
 Classic Type I (IgE) allergies are different to the IgG intolerances (delayed onset Type 3 allergy) that the ImuPro test is looking for.

 Will the ImuPro test detect if I am intolerant to salycilates or amines in foods?

-The ImuPro test looks for IgG intolerances only.
+The ImuPro test looks for IgG mediated food allergy (intolerances to foods) only.
 Salycilate and amine intolerance are not IgG mediated and therefore will not be picked up by the ImuPro test.

 What is the difference between IgG and IgE?